 Q. Can an issuer voluntarily file a registration statement on Form 10?

 A. Yes, an issuer can voluntarily file a Form 10.

 Q. When does a registration statement on Form 10 become effective?

 A. Form 10 registration statements become effective sixty days after the initial filing date regardless of whether there are outstanding SEC comments.

 A. Upon effectiveness of a Form 10 registration statement, the issuer becomes subject to the reporting requirements of the Exchange Act and is obligated to file annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K. Additionally, unlike effectiveness of a registration statement on Form S-1, effectiveness of a Form 10 registration statement causes the issuer to be subject to Exchange Act Section 14’s proxy rules.
 Additionally, the effectiveness of a company’s registration statement on Form 10 causes its management and shareholders to be subject to the beneficial reporting requirements of Sections 13 and 16 of the Exchange Act.

-Q. If my company files a registration statement on Form 10 will its shares become free trading shares?
+Q. If my company files a registration statement on Form 10 will its stock become free trading?